xhajnal/video_bees/README.md

 Here, a snippet of the video is being shown to you, where 2 traces are selected to be resolved - these two traces are highlighted with blue and orange colour respectively.
 Your task is to decide whether to merge these two traces (more info in the merging part).

-in the left upper corner current frame number is shown.
+in the left upper corner, the current frame number is shown.

-To work with the video following keys can be used:
+To work with the video, following keys can be used:
 - `+`/`-` to speed up / slow down video respectively
 - `a`/`d` to rewind / forward video respectively
-- `r` to restart the snipet
+- `r` to restart the snippet
-- `q` to quit snipet
+- `q` to quit snippet

 to open a table of the traces shown in the snippet, press `Ctrl+P`, Here you have an option to: